USING IRONWORD

 string email = Console.ReadLine();

-// Replace placeholders with user input
+// Replace placeholders in the template with user input

 templateText = templateText.Replace("{{FirstName}}", firstName);